dormail/youtube-scraper/README.md

 it currently uses the .ods file format

 ## Usage
+Before the script can be used a valid API Key has to be saved in `secret.py`.

 The program can be used by typing
 `python run.py <Filename>`
 and creates a file named `vidinfo-<Filename>` with all the necessary